thecloakproject/lanchat/README.md

 * Clients should call `os.Exit(1)` when they disconnect from the server

-  * Better yet, try reconnecting, and say you're doing so
+  * Better yet, they should try reconnecting, and say they're so

 * Decide whether to merge LanChat, MailChat, and/or CloakCast into CloakChat